 It should also be noted that a promo-video showing the human capital of Divinity's Reach and the surrounding lands show quite a bit of technology that didn't exist in the first Guild Wars (automated irrigration systems and some sort of planetarium).
 They just didn't turn half the country into a Industrial-age furnace like the charr did.
 That said, in-game books note that almost all of this technology, including the steampunk airships seen in Lion's Arch, was invented by the charr and subsequently sold to or stolen by the humans.

-Also Trahearne mentions that the Gunship used by the Pact to take on Zaithan incorporates Char, Asura and Human technology.
-Note the absence of the Norn and the Sylvari here.
-This means that while the Humans no longer lead the field of inovation in either magic or tech, they still can hold their own being the third most advanced race.
+Also Trahearne mentions that the Gunship used by the Pact to take on Zaithan incorporates charr, asura and human technology.
+Note the absence of the norn and the sylvari here.
+This means that while the humans no longer lead the field of innovation in either magic or tech, they still can hold their own among the other races.